 That “right to state to your opinion,” that undercurrent of stigmatization can be the final thing that equals our death.

-In our community where it is our brains that keep us separate, we are sometimes too sick (or too busy trying to survive ourselves, or too filled with the evil that is self-stigma) to be able to rise up and defend ourselves.
-And so the few that can do, but mostly it’s still very quiet out there.
+In our community, where it is our brains that keep us separate, we are sometimes too sick (or too busy trying to survive ourselves, or too filled with the evil that is self-stigma) to be able to rise up in defense.
+The few that can do, but mostly it’s still very quiet out there.

 A mentally ill person has been training since birth for self-loathing.
 We don’t know, of course, that we are steeping in a culture that will eventually turn on us and turn us on ourselves, it’s simply the American way.
 Just like mental illness itself, our prejudicial and discriminatory feelings against those who bear the mark of a mental health diagnosis crosses all racial lines, socioeconomic barriers, and sexual identities.
 If there is something all communities still share, perhaps it is this.

 A recent CNN article discusses the propensity for individuals with mental health diagnoses to be especially gifted in particular areas, sometimes outright geniuses.
-The article talks (in a tone I personally found to be offensive from beginning to end) about how the understanding of this in society might “help turn the stigma associated with these challenges on its head.”
+The article talks about how the understanding of this in society might “help turn the stigma associated with these challenges on its head.”

-This is so problematic for me.
-It is the “provocative” idea that there are lurking geniuses (and haven’t we actually known this for some time, truth be told?) in the mentally ill community that is going to break the stigma in our society?
-It is the thought that our divergent brains carry inside of them brilliant ideas for businesses and art and theater and books and marketing and a million other things that will begin to turn this tide?
+This is problematic for me.
+It is the thought that there are lurking geniuses in the mentally ill community that is going to finally break the stigma in our society?
+It is the thought that our divergent brains carry inside of them brilliant (and valuable) ideas that will begin to turn this tide?

 Why is it that we cannot simply be and expect that the stigma associated with our disorders be turned on its head?
 Why must we be found to be above the average person in some way in order for things to change?
 Why must we have something bigger and better to offer the world around us than the simple presence of our actual humanity?

-As it stands unless we are already a known genius (in which case some small allowances for eccentricity may be made), we must strive to be as normative as possible.
-In most instances, we can choose whether we prefer to achieve this societal blending through pharmaceutical or more natural means (though either choice will be judged openly and freely) so long as it works efficiently and effectively.
-But mind you, it is not the end goal to meet our own personal sense of normal and healthy, we are to come as close to society’s idea of what normal should look like as is feasible.
+As it stands, unless we are indeed a discovered genius (for whom some eccentricities are allowed), we must strive to be as normative as possible.
+We can choose whether we prefer to achieve this societal blending through pharmaceutical or more natural means (though either choice will be judged openly and freely), so long as it works efficiently and effectively.
+But mind you, it is not the end goal to meet our own personal sense of normal and healthy, we are to come as close to society’s idea of what normal should look like as possible.